BiggestLittleFC/biggestlittlefc.github.io/theme/story-thursday.md

 <div class="dialogue">
 <h4>THISTLE</h4>
 <p class="parenthetical">(whining)</p>
 <p>Nooo!
 We were too late!
 This is awful!
 They don't open until ten tomorrow!
 And we're going to miss the first panel!
-And we're...</p>
+And we're. . .</p>
 </div>
 <p>Thistle carries on as he turns into Clover's side and becomes muffled and incoherent.</p>
 <p>King approaches the bear and hands him two tickets.
 Still falling apart against his taller companion, Thistle misses a short inaudible conversation between the lion and the bear.</p>